nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Lab/README.md

     – Checks if a particular product is in stock. *Keep in mind that only labels are unique.
 	Count
     – Returns the number of products currently in stock.
+    Find(int)
+    – Return the N-th product that was added to stock.
+The index is based on insertion order in the data structure.
+If such an index is not present, throw IndexOutOfRangeException.